Rohilla dynasty

 The Rohilla dynasty was a dynasty that ruled over much of northwestern Uttar Pradesh, initially as the Kingdom of Rohilkhand and later as the Princely State of Rampur.
 At the height of their power, the dynasty ruled over Rohilkhand, and launched invasions into the kingdoms of Kumaon and Garhwal.

 The Nawabs of Rampur played a vital role in eliminating communal violence during their reign, even as widespread ethnic cleansing of Muslim subjects occurred in the Sikh States, Alwar, and Bharatpur during the Partition Riots, which were widely believed to have been ordered by their rulers.
 In contrast, the Nawab forbade his nobles from carrying out reprisal attacks against non-Muslims.

 Origin

 The Rohillas were Pashtuns who migrated to North India in the 17th and 18th centuries.
-However, the founder of the Rohilla dynasty was Ali Mohammed Khan, originally named Prem Singh, a Jat who was adopted and converted by Daud Khan Barech.
+However, the founder of the Rohilla dynasty was Ali Mohammed Khan, originally named Prem Singh Nain, a Jat who was adopted and converted by Daud Khan Barech.
 Due to Ali's pivotal role in the establishment of the Kingdom of Rohilkhand, he gained full recognition as a Rohilla chief, despite not being Pashtun by birth.

 Ali's son, Faizullah Khan, continued the line as the Nawab of Rampur.
 In the 19th century, the Nawabs began using the title of Sayyid, claiming descent from the Barha Sayyids.
 They hired a prominent maulvi, Najmul Ghani, to construct a genealogy tracing their lineage back to Ali ibn Abi Talib.
 However, they failed to produce any reliable pedigree or evidence to support these claims.